EGO4D/Ego-Exo4D-docs/docs/benchmarks/proficiency_estimation.md

           - [Optional] Exocentric videos synchronized in time

         Output:
-          - Proficiency label: Novice, Early expert, Intermediate expert, Late expert
+          - Proficiency label: Novice, Early Expert, Intermediate Expert, Late Expert

 * Demonstration proficiency estimation: the goal is to perform fine-grained analysis of a given task execution to identify good actions from the participant and suggest tips for improvement.